GioF71/audio-tools/media-servers/tidal-hires/README.md

 This script and compose file will allow you to create a media server for Tidal, with support for HiRes lossless audio.
 A premium Tidal Account is required.
+By default, we will be using the `next-tidal` branch so we have version `0.7.5` of the plugin, because since this version we are finally back to a simple authentication process.

 ## It's only a media server by default